 Benefits to the brain, derived from the single training session, were still in place one year later.

-Increasing Brain Function As We Age
+Can We Increase Brain Function As We Age?

 A study of randomly chosen individuals age 57-71 showed improved brain function after just 12 hours of strategic brain training exercises.
 Using MRIs of the participants brains both before and after, researchers saw upwards of an 8% improvement in blood flow and other indices that indicate improved brain function.